cieranholmes/cieranholmes/README.md

 ### Hi there 👋

 My name is Cieran and I'm a computer science student from Cape Town.
 Here's some info about me!
+I am always willing to learn and adapt

-seedling Interests:
+:seedling: Interests:

-    - Backend development.
+- Backend development
+- Content Creation (Youtube)
-    - Data engineering.
+- Data engineering
+- Machine Learning and AI

 :speech_balloon: Reach me by email! fullstackholmes@gmail.com